How Hotels Can Capitalize on the Demand for Sustainable Stays by Centralizing their Sustainability Data Management

 With the introduction of the BeCause sustainability data management hub, hotels and the broader travel industry now have a streamlined way to handle sustainability data.
 This hub acts as an intermediary, efficiently funneling data between all relevant parties within and outside the organization.
 But what does this mean in practical terms?

 Individual hotels, large chains, booking engines, industry organizations, and eco-standards certifiers can be on the BeCause platform.
-For instance, the Sustainable Hotel Alliance and World Travel and Tourism Council have made their frameworks for calculating and evaluating a hotel’s sustainability impact available on BeCause.
+For instance, the Sustainable Hotel Alliance and World Travel and Tourism Council have made their frameworks (HCMI and HWMI) for calculating and evaluating a hotel’s sustainability impact available on BeCause.

 Today, hotels can use those tools directly within the hub.
-In the near future, they can map their existing and new data to these frameworks automatically, easily allowing them to identify gaps or missed opportunities in their sustainability data collection.
-The same idea applies to certifications like Green Key or government regulations like the EU’s Corporate Sustainability Reporting Directive—those frameworks already exist in BeCause, and thanks to the magic of machine learning and artificial intelligence, hotels can upcycle their data to different standards at the press of a button.
+They can map their existing and new data to these frameworks automatically, easily allowing them to identify gaps or missed opportunities in their sustainability data collection.
+The same idea applies to certifications or government regulations like the EU’s Corporate Sustainability Reporting Directive—those frameworks already exist in BeCause, and thanks to the magic of machine learning and artificial intelligence, hotels can upcycle their data to different standards at the press of a button.

 This streamlined process matters as it means hotels can be more ambitious and apply for more certifications without doing more work.
 At the corporate level, it can help hotel sustainability managers see which individual properties are falling behind so they can offer their support.
 Booking platforms plugged into the BeCause platform can also automatically update their database of sustainable hotels on a rolling basis, offering their customers a broader, more extensive selection of sustainable accommodations with verifiable and easily explained eco-labeling at almost every price point.
 For example, hotels can use the ESRS framework to collect the necessary data and comply with CSRD requirements.